calimarkus/AutoLayoutCells/readme.md

 1. Same as 3. from the textLabel (Baseline alignment with the detailLabel)
 1. Same as 4. from the textLabel (6px margin to the textLabel)

-The third row in my example is the **UITableViewCellStyleValue1**.
+### UITableViewCellStyleValue1

 This is the most flexible one.
 Because both labels are next to each other, but they can both have any size they want (within the cell bounds).
 So if the first label needs most of the space, the second one shrinks and vice versa.
 These are the constraints:

 ![uitableviewcellstylevalue1](assets/uitableviewcellstylevalue1.jpg "uitableviewcellstylevalue1")